Sheena (film): Casting

-The producer said they tested over 2,000 girls adding, "[Farrah] Fawcett and [Cheryl] Ladd were discussed years ago, but they would be ridiculous in the role now.
+The producer said they tested over 2,000 actresses, adding that Farrah Fawcett and Cheryl Ladd "were discussed years ago, but they would be ridiculous in the role now.
 We never gave serious thought to Bergman.
 Mechsner's casting was entirely her own invention.
 And Danning was never seriously considered.
 She is wrong in terms of age and physical appearance.
 Frankly, I think Tanya is hotter than all of them — in addition to being stunningly beautiful and having the world's greatest body."

 Roberts' casting was announced in May 1983.
 She says she trained for 10 months for the role, but did not read any of the comic books in preparation, as she felt they were too campy.
 "I wanted her to be a real person in a real situation." she said.

-Ted Wass claims he originally turned down the male lead:

-It's one of those pictures that everyone had a bit of a cackle about.
+Ted Wass claims he originally turned down the male lead:It's one of those pictures that everyone had a bit of a cackle about.
 Then I had a great meeting with Lorenzo Semple, one of the screenwriters, and I could see that a lot of guys were taking this picture very seriously.
 I went over to Africa and I met John Guillermin, the director, and he embraced all my ideas about strengthening and broadening the character.
 I thought if you were going to have a heroine, a fabulous figure like Sheena, she'd have to fall in love with someone who was as great from his own element – it wouldn't work if she fell in love with a schmuck.
 John agreed.
 He's a tough cookie and uncompromising in his vision.
 He either says, 'That's a pile of crap and it won't be in my picture,' or he goes for it.
 I think John, who also made King Kong, takes fantastic stories and then grounds them in a reality he finds a lot of time in the geographic locations.